SalifKante/learning-php/07-database/04-mysql-cli-queries/04-sql-queries.md

 This will connect you to the MySQL server as the root user.
 You will be prompted for your password.
 If you haven't set a password yet, then you can just press enter.
 Once you are connected, you can run SQL queries.

-We will look at some basic queries here, but I have a MySQL cheat sheet that you can use as a reference.
-You can find it here: [MySQL Cheat Sheet](https://gist.github.com/bradtraversy/c831baaad44343cc945e76c2e30927b3)

 To show the databases on your system:

 ```sql